 - 414×896 – 16.73%

 We would like to present several examples of responsive design of the website that we all know and use constantly.

 The New York Times is a worldwide top newspaper.
 Of course, they should have provided suitable screen sizes for different devices, particularly desktops, tablets, and mobile.
 The interface looks like a traditional newspaper – white background and black script.
 This classic combination is easily readable from different devices.
 The navigation also differs – the desktop version shows the entire menu on the first screen; in the tablet and mobile versions, the menu is separated into the side columns providing a more convenient user experience.

 Amazon is a worldwide e-commerce leader.
 As thousands of people worldwide visit Amazon, it is a crucial condition for them to provide a variable interface that is readable from any device.
 The amazon website versions have several differences according to screen resolutions.
 Mobile and tablet versions have smaller content packages, and some navigation buttons are removed to a side column.

 Youtube is the number one online service to watch any videos you want.
 Each user sees a particular list of videos that match their interest or recent searches.
 All their versions are supposed to be convenient.
-As usual, the main difference in version is navigation.
+As usual, the main difference in the version is navigation.
 The desktop version has enough space to show the menu from one side.
-Desktop and mobile versions have separate tabs with subscriptions, recommended videos, etc. The mobile version is extremely convenient as the app menu is located close to thumbs.
+Desktop and mobile versions have separate tabs with subscriptions, recommended videos, etc. The mobile version is extremely convenient as the app menu is located close to the thumbs.

 How screen resolution affects professional designers?